hschellman/training-docs/_episodes/01-introduction-live.md

 ---
-title: Online Tutorial Welcome and Introduction
+title: Workshop Welcome and Introduction
 teaching: 5
 exercises: 0
 questions:
-- What should I expect in participating in this Tutorial?
+- What should I expect in participating in this workshop?
 objectives:
 - Introduce instructors and mentors.
-- Provide overview of the modules
+- Provide overview of the three schedule.
 - Spotlight helpful network provided by Slack channel.
 keypoints:
-- This tutorial is brought to you by the DUNE Computing Consortium.
+- This workshop is brought to you by the DUNE Computing Consortium.
 - The goals are to give you the computing basis to work on DUNE.
 ---
 ## DUNE Computing Consortium